octopus-network/DRN-sol/README.md

 #### Registration process

 1. Anyone can register as a relayer by sending `relayRegistry.register()` with ethers that `stakingRequired`.
-2. If relayerList reaches the `relayerLengthLimit`, the registrant will be listed in the candidates, or he will be one of relayers.
+2. If relayerList reaches the `relayerLengthLimit`, the registrant will be a candidate, or he will be listed as a relayer.
 3. Candidates can invoke `activate()` to become a relayer when they find the `relayerList.length` is less than `relayerLengthLimit`.

 #### Work process